infinet/gpsd-navigator/README.rst

 navigator.py is for viewing current location, heading, and speed on the world vector shoreline map.

 navigation2img.py is similar.
-The difference is it export several images in different zoom levels and resolutions.
+The difference is it exports several images in different zoom levels and resolutions.
 Ideal for display on webpage.

-readvct00.py is for converting the downloaded world vector shoreline in binary format to a sqlite database file. navigator.py and navigation2img.py query this database file to retrieve the shoreline data.
+readvct00.py is for converting the downloaded world vector shoreline in binary format to a sqlite database which use by navigator.py and navigation2img.py.

 License
 =======